N=2 superconformal nets: Introduction

 A first step in this direction was taken in \cite{CKL} with the construction and structure analysis of the $N=1$ superconformal nets of von Neumann algebras, the prime class of nets combining conformal invariance and supersymmetry.
-Indeed according to the above comments the natural QFT models where to find spectral triples are the supersymmetric ones where the supercharge operator is a an odd square root of the Hamiltonian.
+Indeed according to the above comments, the natural QFT models where spectral triples are found are the supersymmetric ones where the supercharge operator is an odd square root of the Hamiltonian.

-Indeed nets of spectral triples have been later constructed in \cite{CHKL}, associated with Ramond representations of the $N=1$ super-Virasoro net, the most elementary superconformal net of von Neumann algebras.
+Indeed, nets of spectral triples have been later constructed in \cite{CHKL}, associated with Ramond representations of the $N=1$ super-Virasoro net, the most elementary superconformal net of von Neumann algebras.
 In particular the irreducible, unitary positive energy representation of the Ramond $N=1$ super Virasoro algebra with central charge $c$ and minimal lowest weight $h = c/24$ is graded and gives rise to a net of even $\theta$-summable spectral triples with non-zero Fredholm index.
 More recently, three of us started in \cite{CHL} a more systematic analysis of the noncommutative geometric aspects of the superselection structure of ($N=1$) superconformal nets.
-In particular they defined spectral triples and corresponding entire cyclic cocycles associated to representations of the underlying nets in various relevant $N=1$ superconformal field theory models and proved that the cohomology classes of these cocycles encode relevant information about the corresponding sectors.
-On the other hand a related K-theoretical analysis of the representation theory of conformal nets has been initiated in \cite{CCHW,CCH}.
+In particular, they defined spectral triples and corresponding entire cyclic cocycles associated to representations of the underlying nets in various relevant $N=1$ superconformal field theory models and proved that the cohomology classes of these cocycles encode relevant information about the corresponding sectors.
+On the other hand, a related K-theoretical analysis of the representation theory of conformal nets has been initiated in \cite{CCHW,CCH}.